mitsuba-renderer/drjit/src/python/docstr.rst

     refer to the documentation of :py:func:`drjit.enqueue()` and the meaning of the ``flags`` parameter.

+    When :py:attr:`drjit.JitFlag.SymbolicCalls` is set, the implementation
-    The implementation raises an exception when the provided array does not support gradient tracking, or when gradient tracking was not previously enabled via :py:func:`drjit.enable_grad()`, as this generally indicates the presence of a bug.
+    raises an exception when the provided array does not support gradient tracking, or when gradient tracking was not previously enabled via :py:func:`drjit.enable_grad()`, as this generally indicates the presence of a bug.
 Specify the :py:attr:`drjit.ADFlag.AllowNoGrad` flag (e.g. by passing ``flags=dr.ADFlag.Default | dr.ADFlag.AllowNoGrad``) to the function.